apache/flink/docs/content/docs/deployment/config.md

     This data is NOT relied upon for persistence/recovery, but if this data gets deleted, it typically causes a heavyweight recovery operation.
 It is hence recommended to set this to a directory that is not automatically periodically purged.

-    Yarn, Mesos, and Kubernetes setups automatically configure this value to the local working directories by default.
+    Yarn and Kubernetes setups automatically configure this value to the local working directories by default.

 ----
 ----